debowalker/SPIF-image-encryption/README.md

 # SPIF

-  `SPIF` is picture encryption technique developed by Elijah Hopp (A.K.A Mr.Zeus), it currently is only avalible as a Python module, but soon(Pre0.2) a CLI will be included.
+  `SPIF` is picture encryption technique developed by Elijah Hopp (A.K.A Mr.Zeus), it currently is  avalible as a Python module, and a CLI.

 <h2>How it works</h2>